Developing a sustainable approach to research capacity building for the Queensland Branch, Australasian Faculty Rehabilitation Medicine (AFRM)

 Poster

-The proposed initiative will be primarily directed towards AFRM Queensland Branch advanced trainees and comprise a targeted survey to better understand:
+The proposed initiative will be primarily directed towards AFRM Queensland Branch advanced trainees and comprise:

 • Integration of existing self-directed online learning packages,